 |Delivery Options||Instructor-Led Onsite, Online, and Classroom Live|

-Fiber Optic Communication Systems Training Course – Customize it
+- Fiber Optic Communications Systems – https://www.packtpub.com/

-Upon completing this training course, learners will be able to meet these objectives:
+Upon completing this Fiber Optic Communications Systems Training course, learners will be able to meet these objectives:

 - What are the basic elements in analog and digital fiber optic communication systems including fiber-optic components and basic coding schemes?

-- How fiber properties such as loss, dispersion and non-linearity impact system performance.
+- How fiber properties such as loss, dispersion, and non-linearity impact system performance.

-- How systems are compensated for loss, dispersion and non-linearity.
+- How systems are compensated for loss, dispersion, and non-linearity.

-- How a fiber-optic amplifier works and it’s impact on system performance.
+- How a fiber-optic amplifier works and its impact on system performance.

 - How to maximize fiber bandwidth through wavelength division multiplexing.